NickWoods1/density2potential/README.md

 density2potential
 *****************

-`density2potental` is a python package designed to generate a Kohn-Sham effective potential that generated a reference density.
+`density2potental` is a python package designed to compute a Kohn-Sham effective potential that generates an input reference density.

 *************
 Functionality